chaincodelabs/research-site/research-intro.md

 Bitcoin's P2P protocol should have the following properties:

 * **Efficiency.** Data should propagate quickly to facilitate consensus and avoid providing an unfair advantage to better-connected nodes.
 The requirements differ for different message types.
-Blocks should propagate as quickly as possible; transaction should reach _miners_ quickly, while there isn't that much urgency in propagating IP addresses of peers.
+Blocks should propagate as quickly as possible; transactions should reach _miners_ quickly, while there isn't that much urgency in propagating the IP addresses of peers.
 * **Security.** Bitcoin peers should minimize trust towards their peers and independently verify the data they receive.
 At the same time, the protocol should discourage denial-of-service attacks.
 This is challenging in an open network with no fixed identities. **Preventing eclipse attacks**, where an adversary sets up multiple nodes to fully control the flow of data between a victim node and the rest of the network, is especially important.
 For a review of eclipse attacks and countermeasures against them, see [this document](https://github.com/bitcoin-core/bitcoin-devwiki/wiki/Addrman-and-eclipse-attacks) by Adam Jonas et al.
 * **Privacy.** Bitcoin nodes should avoid leaking private information in their P2P communication patterns.
 In particular, an adversary shouldn't be able to determine which node a given transaction originates from.
 Similarly, network topology should also remain hidden: it must be difficult to figure out whether two nodes are connected.
 Ideally, even the fact that someone is communicating via the Bitcoin P2P protocol should remain hidden from a network observer.